code4me/4me-sdk-csharp/README.md

 ### BaseHandler Built-in features
 The default implementation has some built-in functionality to optimize the 4me REST API usage.

-#### Authentication
-The BaseHandler supports both authentication types, API Tokens and Personal Access Tokens.
-More information about authentication can be found on the [4me developer website](https://developer.4me.com/v1/#authentication).

 #### Filtering
 The Get method allows predefined filtering, custom filtering and response field selection.
 More information about filters can be found on the [4me developer website](https://developer.4me.com/v1/general/filtering/).